acavalla/CV/README.md

 I have 8 years' experience in commercial enterprise and world-class research institutions.
 I thrive in a collaborative environment and love to teach myself, whether it's programming, cooking, or geography.
 I find coding fascinating because of its contrasting natures of pedantry and creativity: how solving sticky coding problems requires rigid logic combined with lateral thinking.

 I'm seeking a large company, preferably with training structures in place, access to professional mentors, and clear career progression.
-It's my goal to work on tech for social good: for example, connecting people with accessibility services, creating free open-source educational resources, or implementing community sharing platforms to reduce waste.

 ### Projects